What Is The Freezing Temperature Of Water In Celsius

 Q: What is supercooling, and why does it happen?

 A: Supercooling is when water is cooled below its freezing point without freezing.
-This occurs because the water lacks nucleation sites for ice crystals to form.
+And this occurs because the water lacks nucleation sites for ice crystals to form.
 A disturbance or the introduction of a seed crystal can trigger rapid freezing.

 Q: How does salt affect the freezing point of water?